-In the field of property development, the ICCP Group is one of the foremost developers of private industrial parks through Science Park of the Philippines, Inc., which has almost 600 hectares of industrial estates developed or being developed.
-The shareholders of ICCP Group companies include the Philippine American Life and General Insurance Company (a 100%-owned subsidiary of AIG), DBS Bank (one of the largest banks in Southeast Asia), Fremont Investors, Inc. (of the Bechtel family of the USA) as well as National Development Company, the investment arm of the Philippine Government.
+In the field of property development, the ICCP Group is one of the foremost developers of private industrial parks through Science Park of the Philippines, Inc., which has almost 800 hectares of industrial estates developed or being developed.
+The shareholders of ICCP Group companies include the Philippine American Life and General Insurance Company (a 100%-owned subsidiary of AIG), DBS Bank (one of the largest banks in Southeast Asia), as well as National Development Company, the investment arm of the Philippine Government.

 The ICCP Group is a medium-sized conglomerate engaged in investment banking, venture capital, industrial estate development, township and residential development, and exposition complex management.
 The ICCP Group takes pride in the ethical conduct of its diverse businesses and services and in the dedication of its officers and staff to high standards of professional competence.

 The ICCP Group is spearheaded by Investment & Capital Corporation of the Philippines (ICCP), a leading Philippine independent investment bank with a unique character and orientation.
 ICCP’s principal thrusts run along two parallel tracks: investment banking and project development.
 ICCP does not engage in money market trading, the lending of money for its own account, stock brokering, and other such activities.